Siemens-Healthineers/K2s/docs/op-manual/ceph-storage.md

 1. Choose the Ceph host node.
 Edit `addons/storage/ceph/config/ceph-config.json` and set `clusterHostNode` to the name of the Debian 13 *K2s* node that should host the new Ceph cluster.
-   Optionally adjust `osdsize` / `osdcount` to size the CephFS capacity to your needs:
+  Optionally adjust `osdsizeInGb` / `osdcount` and the daemon-placement settings to size the CephFS capacity to your needs:

     ```json
     {